-The Company's organizational documents and the DGCL contain provisions that could have the effect of rendering more difficult, delaying, or preventing an acquisition deemed undesirable by SpringBig's Board of Directors.
+The proposed organizational documents and the DGCL contain provisions that could have the effect of rendering more difficult, delaying, or preventing an acquisition deemed undesirable by SpringBig's Board of Directors.
 These provisions could also make it difficult for shareholders to take certain actions, including electing directors who are not nominated by the members of SpringBig's Board of Directors or taking other corporate actions, including effecting changes in our management.
-For instance, SpringBig's charter does not provide for cumulative voting in the election of directors and provides for a classified Board of Directors with three (3)-year staggered terms, which could delay the ability of shareholders to change the membership of a majority of the SpringBig Board of Directors.
-SpringBig's Board of Directors or the resignation, death, or removal of a director in certain circumstances; and SpringBig's advance notice provisions in the proposed bylaws will require that shareholders must comply with certain procedures in order to nominate candidates to SpringBig's Board of Directors or to propose matters to be acted upon at a shareholders' meeting.
+For instance, SpringBig's proposed charter will not provide for cumulative voting in the election of directors and will provide for a classified Board of Directors with three (3)-year staggered terms, which could delay the ability of shareholders to change the membership of a majority of the SpringBig Board of Directors.
+SpringBig's Board of Directors will be empowered to elect a director to fill a vacancy created by the expansion of the Board of Directors or the resignation, death, or removal of a director in certain circumstances; and SpringBig's advance notice provisions in the proposed bylaws will require that shareholders must comply with certain procedures in order to nominate candidates to SpringBig's Board of Directors or to propose matters to be acted upon at a shareholders' meeting.